 - 1/2 teaspoon ground black pepper

-- Rub the inside of a fondue pot with garlic.
+- Rub the inside of an electric fondue pot with the garlic clove halves.

 - Then, add the wine to the fondue pot.
 Turn the heat to medium and cook for 2-3 minutes, until the wine simmers.

-- Reduce the heat of fondue pot to low after the wine comes to a simmer.
+- Reduce the heat of the fondue pot to low after the wine comes to a simmer.
 Stir in the lemon juice, ground mustard, nutmeg and black pepper.

-- Gradually add the cheese mixture to the pot and stir with a wooden spoon.
+- Gradually add the shredded cheese mixture to the pot handfuls at a time and stir with a rubber spatula.
 Continue until the cheese is all melted and smooth.
-If you would like to add Kirsch in after the cheese is melted you can.
+This will take about 4-5 minutes.

 - Add the Kirsch or Cognac to the cheese fondue and stir to combine.

 - Leave the heat on low to serve the cheese fondue, stirring occasionally so that a film does not form on top of the cheese.